apolcyn/traclus_impl/README.md

 ### Parameters
 The parameters to this mostly match up to what's in the paper, but this allows you to be a little more specific.

 * epsilon: Same as description in the paper.
-See
 * min_neighbors: Minimum number of neighboring line segments for a line segment to be considered a "core line sigment" (as described in the paper).
 See "Definition 5" in the paper.
 * min_num_trajectories_in_cluster: Minimum number of participating trajectories in a cluster after clustering is done in order for the cluster to be kept.